Spaghetti Aglio e Olio

 NOTES -

-Peeling and slicing the garlic instead of smashing them creates a more subtle garlic taste, while smashing creates a stronger, more pungent flavor.
-Slicing is great as an aromatic, and more delicate recipes.
+Peeling and slicing the garlic creates a more subtle garlic taste, while smashing creates a stronger, more pungent flavor.
+Slicing is great as an aromatic, and for more delicate recipes.

 Using kitchen shears to cut up parsley and other herbs creates less bruising, and a more rustic, fresh appearance and taste.